 Any termination to the employee’s employment will engage her right to be paid in lieu of all accrued annual leave (as normal).
 See Reg 14 Working Time Regs 1998.

-As at January 2019 regulation 10 of the Maternity and Parental Leave etc Regulations 1999 provides that, if a woman on maternity leave is selected for redundancy, she must be given priority over other redundant employees when the employer offers suitable alternative employment.
+The Maternity and Parental Leave etc Regulations 1999 provides that, if a woman on maternity leave is selected for redundancy, she must be given priority over other redundant employees when the employer offers suitable alternative employment.